How can New Media Rights help you?

 Google Voice and Video Chat, YES!

-Googlei released its Voice and Video chat today, and our own unscientific tests here at New Media Rights and UCAN show that the audio and video quality easily rivals competing services such as Skype.
+Google released its Voice and Video chat today, and our own unscientific tests here at New Media Rights and UCAN show that the audio and video quality easily rivals competing services such as Skype.
 The biggest difference is that this is Google making a move into the voice and video area and it has the potential to alter the playing field a fair amount.

 On the Google Book Search agreement

 As many have, I've been eager to understand the terms of the settlement in the AAP/Authors Guild v.
-Googlei case (Google Summary, Actual Settlement).
+Google case (Google Summary, Actual Settlement).
 After spending some time studying it, here are my thoughts.
 (4TR: I was not part of any of these settlement negotiations so all this was news to me).

 Google Zeitgeist

-Googlei offers a number of tools to help examine search trends over different time periods.
+Google offers a number of tools to help examine search trends over different time periods.
 In addition to Zeitgeist, which looks at an entire year, Google also offers Google Trends and Hot Trends.

 Here's more about Zeitgeist from the site: